 You can easily enter, edit, and publish Church Slavonic texts in standard, popular software.

-Beginning with version 5.0, LibreOffice allows you to specify Church Slavonic (which it calls Church Slavic) as a document language.
-You can then take advantage of a number of features such as Cyrillic numerals (for page numbering, etc.), hyphenation and sorting.
+The most versatile software for Church Slavonic is LibreOffice.
+Starting with version 5.0, it allows you to specify Church Slavonic (which it calls Church Slavic) as a document language.
+You can then take advantage of a number of features such as Cyrillic numerals (for page numbering, etc.), hyphenation and spell checking.

 Install the Church Slavonic fonts from our site and, if needed, the Church Slavonic keyboard drivers for your operating system.